texanmason/texanmason.github.io/_posts/2019-08-12-lets-talk-about-booze.markdown

 ### Context

-There are three times that alcohol is mentioned in the *Laws of the Grand Lodge of Texas* ^[1].
-Alcohol is mentioned once in the 2009 edition of *Grand Master Decisions and Annotations to the Laws of the Grand Lodge of Texas* ^[2], but it's in reference to a candidate's ability to consent to the obligation while under the influence, which is outside of the scope of this discussion.
+There are three times that alcohol is mentioned in the *Laws of the Grand Lodge of Texas*.<sup>1</sup> Alcohol is mentioned once in the 2009 edition of *Grand Master Decisions and Annotations to the Laws of the Grand Lodge of Texas*,<sup>2</sup> but it's in reference to a candidate's ability to consent to the obligation while under the influence, which is outside of the scope of this discussion.

 **Title II, Chapter 6, Article 224**